telerik/winforms-docs/forms-and-dialogs/messagebox/localization.md

 ##

-RadMessageBox provides localization of its buttons text via
+RadMessageBox provides localization of its buttons text via RadMessageLocalizationProvider:
-RadMessageLocalizationProvider:

-1. Start by creating a descendant of the RadGridLocalizationSettings class.
+1\.
+Start by creating a descendant of the RadGridLocalizationSettings class.
 Then override the GetLocalizedString(string id) method, and, in its implementation, provide a translation for the label and user messages.
 If one is not provided, the default value will be returned - this is guaranteed by the call to the base GetLocalizedString method in the default clause of the switch statement.

-          	#_[C#] Creating a custom localization provider_
+#### Creating a custom localization provider

 {{source=..\SamplesCS\Forms and Dialogs\MessageBox1.cs region=LocalizationProvider}}
 {{source=..\SamplesVB\Forms and Dialogs\MessageBox1.vb region=LocalizationProvider}}